 So What Is Pre-Approval, Really?

-Strip away the jargon and it is simple.
+Strip away the jargon and the idea becomes simple.

 A pre-approval is a lender’s review of you as a borrower.
 They look at your income, your credit, your minimum down payment, and your debts.
-Then they tell you what a real lender will actually lend you on a purchase mortgage.
-Not what a calculator guesses.
-Not what your friend got last year.
-What you, today, with your specific file, can borrow, and what your cash-to-close will look like once closing costs are added in.
+After that review, they tell you what a real lender will actually lend you on a purchase mortgage.

 That number changes everything.

-It tells you which Mississauga neighborhoods are realistic and which are wishful thinking.
-It tells you whether you should be looking at a one-bedroom condo near Square One or a townhouse in Meadowvale.
-It saves you from falling for a place you cannot afford, which is a heartbreak you do not want to learn the hard way.
+It tells you which Mississauga neighbourhoods are realistic and which are wishful thinking.
+It shows whether you should focus on a one-bedroom condo near Square One or a townhouse in Meadowvale.
+Most importantly, it prevents you from falling in love with a home you cannot realistically buy.

 So yes, you need one.
-And no, it is not the same as the number you got from that calculator on the bank’s website.
+And no, it is not the same as the number you got from a bank calculator online.

-That distinction is where most of the confusion starts, so let us clear it up next.
+That distinction creates most of the confusion, so let us clear it up next.

 Pre-Qualification vs Pre-Approval